bloomreach/spa-sdk/packages/react-sdk/README.md

 - Fetch the page model from the Page Model API for a specific path
 - Set up CMS preview listeners for content updates
-- Provide page context to all child components
+- Provide page and mapping data to all child components via render props
 - Manage the complete page state

 Using multiple `BrPage` components on the same page will cause conflicts and is not supported.
 If you need to render different page sections, use `BrComponent` within a single `BrPage` instead.